aryrfjr/PRM_4_113603/python_scripts/SS-ML/README.md

 - **fcsci.py**: this is a script that reads a step from a LAMMPS **.dump** file to compute their FCSI indexes (see on **19/09/2019**).

 - **ML-ICOHP_MPI.py**: this is a script that reads a set of steps from a LAMMPS **.dump** file to compute the ML predicted -ICOHP values for all detected bonds.
-This is script was never mentioned in any diary.
+This script was never mentioned in any diary.

 - **ML-ICOHP.py**: this is a script that reads a set of steps from a LAMMPS **.dump** file to compute the ML predicted -ICOHP values for all detected bonds.
 Mentioned so many times in the diary of **Aug-2019** and also on **27/09/2019-(4)** and on **06/02/2020-(3)**.